cysouw/diathesis/text/c05_preverbs.md

 ## Diatheses with promotion to subject

 Promotion to subject is somewhat more widespread compared to subject demotion discussed in the previous section.
-Promotion to subject only seems to occur preferably with the verb prefixes *be-, ver-, er-, zer-* and almost never with verb particles.
+Promotion to subject seems to occur preferably with the verb prefixes *be-, ver-, er-, zer-* and almost never with verb particles.

 ### --- [ Ø > SBJ > OBJ ] Causative --- {.unnumbered}